The International Labour Organisation (ILO) estimates that around 50 million people worldwide are subject to modern slavery.

 - Empower them to drive change forward.

-- Ensure they have the resources they need - e.g. people, time, information, and training.
+- Ensure they have the necessary resources - e.g. people, time, information, and training.

 - Encourage them to raise awareness and show why this matters.